raysas/ML-from-scratch/README.md

 Overall minimizing the distance within the clusters and maximizing the distance between the clusters.

 In other words, clustering is about grouping "_similar_" data points together in clusters.
 Similarity is a complex function that can be thought of as the inverse of distance.
-In fact, dissimilarity is a more general definition of distance, where $\not\exist \ triangular\ inequality$.
+In fact, dissimilarity is a more general definition of distance, where $\exist \ triangular\ inequality$.
 The conditions for a good similarity function $f(x)$:
 1. _Non-negativity_: $f(x,y)\ge 0$
 2. _Symmetry_: $f(x, y) = f(y, x)$